rob-blackbourn/jetblack-map/website/docs/tutorial/interaction.md

   return (
     <Map
-      ref={ref}        // Bind the ref to the map component. center={center}  // The useMouseEvents hook updates the center property. zoom={zoom}      // The useZoomWheel hook updates the zoom property. width="1000px"
+      ref={ref}        // Bind the ref to the map component. center={center}  // The useDrag hook updates the center property. zoom={zoom}      // The useZoom hook updates the zoom property. width="1000px"
       height="600px"
     />